zama-ai/fhevm/docs/howto/pitfalls.md

 ## Avoid using while loops with an encrypted condition

-❌ Avoid using this type of loop because it might require many decryption operations:
+❌ Avoid using this type of loop because it might require many decryption operations, and in the example given, we're also leaking how much was added to `x`, which may not be intended behavior.:

 ```solidity
 ebool isTrue;